-Here is a great collection Thanksgiving games which can be played at church or with family.
+Here is a great collection Thanksgiving games which can be played with family.
 These games will surely make your Thanksgiving a great experience.
 These games are simple and easy to learn.
 Anybody can play including small kids.
 These good group games which will make the Thanksgiving festivities fun filled.

 Candy Corn Toss

 This is a sweet Thanksgiving party game that should be played after the feast.
 Kids kneel on a chair and drop pieces of candy corn, one at a time, into a glass on the floor.
 The person who gets the most corn in the glass wins!
 What you need is a couple of bags of candy corn, a chair, and a small glass.
 What you need to do is very little!
 Just set it up and folks will have fun!
-Now I know the adults will want to particpate in this game.
+Now I know the adults will want to participate in this game.
 So create teams combining the young and old.
 Eat them as part of the Thanksgiving dessert.

 Apple bobbing is a centuries old game that is customarily played during the harvest season which makes this a perfect Thanksgiving game.
 Use a large wash tub filled with water and float several apples in it.
 Have guests hold their hands behind their backs and try to grab an apple using only their mouth.
 Since this game can get a little messy, you may want to play Apple Bobbing after the big Thanksgiving dinner.
 Candied apples might be a fun prize for this Thanksgiving party game.